Do Violent Video Games Lead to Killing?

 Also, I will be giving almost a dozen radio talk show interviews this WEEK so check out the EVENTS tab!

 Posted on January 13, 2013, in Breaking News, Speculative Fiction, Steel Chronicles and tagged aggression, school shooting, violent media, Violent video games.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Do Violent Video Games Lead to Killing?.